-The company is also targeting four other related disorders with a second compound, NNZ-2591.
+The company is also targeting four related disorders with NNZ-2591.
 "All are genetic conditions from the start of life, with a broad range of problems," Mr Pilcher says.

 Affecting both males and females, these conditions are the Phelan-McDermid, Angelman, Pitt Hopkins and Prader-Willi syndromes.
 The company has orphan indication for all of these diseases.